Getting Started: Tools for Grant Seeking

 Recorded Oct.
 5, 2022

 Thousands of funding opportunities are out there, ready to be discovered, and information about them is right at your fingertips.
-Why not harness the power of UW System-supported funding databases and make them work for you?
+Why not harness the power of Universities of Wisconsin-supported funding databases and make them work for you?
 In this session, learn how to use PIVOT, the Grant Resource Center and other tools to maximize your search results.

 Several federal agencies and many foundations and associations offer funding opportunities for young and early career investigators.
 This session will focus on the eligibility requirements of these kinds of grants, how to decide when to apply, and keys to writing a successful proposal.
 Join us as we explore the options from NSF, NIH, USDA, DOD, DOE and more.